JamzyWang/awesome-redis/README.md

 * [Stdnet](https://github.com/lsbardel/python-stdnet) - Redis data manager with advanced query and search API.
 (Python)
 * [Retools](https://github.com/bbangert/retools) - Caching and locking helper library.
 (Python)
 * [Distributed locks with Redis](http://redis.io/topics/distlock) - Distributed locks are a very useful primitive in many environments where different processes require to operate with shared resources in a mutually exclusive way.
+* [Redis-tools](https://github.com/salimane/redis-tools) - Generate the Redis protocol, in raw format, in order to use 'redis-cli --pipe' command to massively and quickly insert/delete.... keys in a redis server.
+(Python)